Sydney Swans: 2014–2016: Grand final losses

 The Swans had an indifferent 2018, compounded by their struggles at home, losing 5 out of 11 games at the SCG.
-A lean patch of form which included upset losses to Gold Coast (for the first time ever) and Essendon (for the first time since 2011) had them looking likely to miss finals altogether; however, three out of four wins in the last four rounds was enough to see them into their ninth consecutive finals series, where they were comprehensively beaten by GWS in the Elimination Final.
+A lean patch of form which included upset losses to Gold Coast (for the first time ever) and Essendon (for the first time since 2011) had them looking likely to miss finals altogether; however, three out of four wins in the last four rounds was enough to see them into their ninth consecutive finals series, where they were comprehensively beaten by GWS in the elimination finals.

 The Swans' golden era of finals appearances came to an end in 2019.
-They missed the finals for the first time in a decade, finishing 15th on the ladder with eight wins and 14 losses.
+They missed the finals for the first time in a decade, finishing 15th on the ladder with 8 wins and 14 losses.
 They started the season poorly with just one win in their first seven matches, although they would briefly recover after winning five of the next seven games.
 Six losses on the trot ended any chance of a tenth consecutive finals appearance, but strong wins over also-rans Melbourne and St Kilda in the final two rounds ensured the season ended on a positive note.

+2016–present: Pride Games

+In 2015, a pre-season Pride Game was played at Drummoyne Oval between the Swans and the Fremantle Dockers.
+From the following year, it became an annual fixture marking the club's support for the LGBTQIA+ community.
+The annual Pride Games are currently only played between the Swans and St Kilda.
+As of November 2023 the AFL had no plans to introduce a Pride Round, although the AFLW Pride Round was established in 2018.